demisto/content/Packs/CircleCI/Integrations/CircleCI/README.md

 ### circleci-artifacts-list
 ***
-Retrieves artifacts list from CircleCI job.
+Retrieves the artifacts list from the CircleCI job.

 #### Base Command